atsaloli/cf3-tutorial/source/320-270-Mustache_Templates_with_Datastate-0030-exercise.exr.md

 $
 ```

-* Make a mustache template that accesses classes from CFEngine datastate
+Then, make a mustache template that accesses classes from CFEngine datastate

 Make /etc/motd say "Welcome to a Linux system" if the CFEngine linux "class" is set.